 Growing organic vegetables commercially for over 30 years, Charles Dowding has developed a no-dig method of cultivation for temperate climate gardening.

-Charles and his partner Steph Hafferty introduces us to Homeacres, his 1/4 acre market garden.
+Charles and Steph Hafferty introduce us to Homeacres, 1/4 acre market garden.
 Now supplying year-round salad and fresh vegetables for local restaurants, Charles took just one winter to transform it from weedy pasture using mulch and no-dig gardening.

 No-dig gardening is a technique regularly used in permaculture.
 The use of a mulch on top of the soil mimics the leaves that drop from the trees, which then rot and are drawn into the soil by worms and microbes.
 In nature, soil is rarely disturbed, with all work being done by the bacteria and creatures in the soil.
 Charles explains the importance of soil, the beneficial bacteria and how soil disturbance reduces nutrients and affects the microbes good work.

 Narrated by Jekka McVicar, broadcaster, author and master herbalist

 For more info and resources on the work of Charles Dowding visit www.charlesdowding.co.uk

 'Living with the Land' is a series of nine short online films free to view and distribute.
 Please share the link far and wide!
 Produced by Permaculture People for Permaculture magazinethe films showcase the people and projects in the UK designing ecologically sound and regenerative land based practices.
 The films will be released to coincide with the build-up to the 12th International Permaculture Convergence, in London this September organised by the Permaculture Association www.permaculture.org.uk/join

 To see all nine films see www.permaculture.co.uk/living-with-the-land

 BRAND NEW, COMING SOON: No Dig Organic Home and Garden